tinaponting/genesis-child-themes/README.md

 * Hello Kate: A common theme for female bloggers*
 * Little: A simpel blogger theme withe a female touch.
 * Blogge:3 rows magazine theme for all stuffs to blog about.
+SEOgen: Magazine or news blogger theme
+Lovely: A common theme for female blogger or a man?

 ------------------------------------------
 *